emqx/cloud-docs/en_US/price/plans.md

 | AWS            | **US:** US East (N. Virginia), US East (Ohio), US West (N. California), US West (Oregon)<br />**EU:** EU (Ireland), EU (Frankfurt)<br />**Aisa:** Asia Pacific (Singapore), Asia Pacific (Mumbai), Asia Pacific (Hong Kong), Asia Pacific (Tokyo) |
 | Google Cloud   | **US:** us-east1 (South Carolina), us-west1 (Oregon), us-central1 (Iowa)<br />**EU:** europe-west3 (Frankfurt), europe-north1 (Finland)<br />**Asia:** asia-south1 (Mumbai), asia-southeast1 (Singapore), asia-east1 (Taiwan)                     |

 To deploy your EMQX Cluster in a different region, you can submit a request via a [ticket](../feature/tickets.md) or email to [cloud-support@emqx.io](mailto:cloud-support@emqx.io).
-EMQX support team will assist you in the process of deploying your instance in the desired region.
+The EMQX support team will assist you in deploying your instance in the desired region.

 ## Estimate Your Monthly Usage
-EMQ has offered a [Plans & Pricing](https://www.emqx.com/en/pricing) page, where you can estimate your monthly usage and select a plan that best suits your business needs.
-For BYOC Plan, the cost of cloud infrastructure primarily depends on your contract with the cloud service provider.
+To help you find the best plan for your business needs, EMQ provides a [Plans & Pricing](https://www.emqx.com/en/pricing) page where you can estimate your monthly usage.
+For the BYOC Plan, the cost of cloud infrastructure is determined by your agreement with your chosen cloud service provider.